Benchmade Infidel Review

-With each and every blade action it’s a chilling reminder how intimidating this knife can be.
+With each and every blade action it’s a chilling reminder of how intimidating this knife can be.
 When the powerful spring launches into action the movement is deliberate and fast.
-Like a guard dog revealing its teeth the Infidel’s blade action is sending a message to anyone who’s looking for trouble.
+Like a guard dog revealing its teeth, the Infidel’s blade action is sending a message to anyone who’s looking for trouble.

 If I had to call out any weaknesses it would be that the actuation distance of the switch is slightly unpredictable.
-The switch has a fair bit of play before it actually engages the deployment mechanism, so it’s unpredictable to tell where the break point is going to be on the trigger to extend or retract the blade.
+The switch has a fair bit of play before it actually engages the deployment mechanism, so it’s unpredictable to tell where the breakpoint is going to be on the trigger to extend or retract the blade.
 It takes some force though, so I was never worried about it deploying in my pocket for example.

 Features, Fit and Finish

-Let me start by being clear that the Infidel is a high end piece of equipment – well built and built to last.
-The entire knife is manufactured to impressively tight tolerances and high end materials.
+Let me start by being clear that the Infidel is a high-end piece of equipment – well built and built to last.
+The entire knife is manufactured to impressively tight tolerances and high-end materials.
 Of course, all that doesn’t come cheap … more on that later.

 It includes a right-handed carry tip-down pocket clip that provides a deep carry for the knife if you choose to carry it in your pocket.
-The pocket clip is very well-made, and holds the knife securely in your pocket while still being loose enough to quickly and easily retrieve the knife from your pocket when you need it.
+The pocket clip is very well-made and holds the knife securely in your pocket while still being loose enough to quickly and easily retrieve the knife from your pocket when you need it.
 If you prefer carrying your knife in a sheath, Benchmade includes a MOLLE-compatible sheath for the knife.

-Nice to see this knife also has a cleaning port on the base of the handle which can be used to blow/wash out gunk and also add lubricant as necessary.
+Nice to see this knife also has a cleaning port on the base of the handle which can be used to blow/wash out the gunk and also add lubricant as necessary.

-Overall the Infidel has an excellent finish, and it’s perfectly fit for carry in your pocket.
+Overall the Infidel has an excellent finish, and it’s perfectly fit for carrying in your pocket.
 Unlike some knives, the handle has very little texturing to rub and grind against your clothes or your hand when you reach into your pocket.
 The deployment switch is perfectly positioned to keep the knife safe within your pocket or in the included MOLLE sheath.
 Kudos to Benchmade for not skimping anywhere with the Infidel.

-Since the mid-nineties the name to beat in the automatic OTF knife space has been Microtech.
-By the late-nineties ProTech came along and provided some well needed competition in producing some excellent OTF knives of their own.
+Since the mid-nineties, the name to beat in the automatic OTF knife space has been Microtech.
+By the late-nineties ProTech came along and provided some well-needed competition in producing some excellent OTF knives of their own.
 Others joining the party with decent offerings include Piranha, Masters of Defense and DKW.

 Here’s my take.
 The top end Microtech’s are a notch above Benchmade’s Infidel but you’ll pay more and I hear their customer service is lacking.
-Microtech’s Halo is arguably the best out there and the Scarab’s are also outstanding but these OTF’s go between $500-$600.
+Microtech’s Halo is arguably the best out there and the Scarab is also outstanding but these OTF’s go between $500-$600.
 Their Makora II’s are also superb knives (longer than the Infidel at about 10.5”) and run about $450.
-Protech offers the impressive Dark Angel for 1/3 of the Infidel price tag but note it’s a single action only.
+Protech offers the impressive Dark Angel for 1/3 of the Infidel price tag but notes it’s a single action only.
 The Piranha Excalibur is strikingly similar to the Infidel in price and appearance but arguably weaker in performance.